 • Offering competitive ad rates.

 • Ensuring that your publishers have quality traffic that can convert for your advertisers.
-The success and profitability of your ad network depends on your marketplace success and the average conversion rate.
+The success and profitability of your digital advertising network depends on your marketplace success and the average conversion rate.
 And the success of your advertisers depends on the quality and resourcefulness of our publisher.

 • Ensuring that your ad server is efficient and stable at all times.